 Among the many initiatives launched by the Government of India in the recent past has been the unique Stand Up India Scheme aimed at boosting the entrepreneurial capabilities of the not so privileged which covers the SC/St and women.
-This flagship endeavour of the Government launched in April 2016 is anchored by the DFS (Department of Financial Services) under the overall supervision of the Ministry of Finance.
+This flagship endeavor of the Government launched in April 2016 is anchored by the DFS (Department of Financial Services) under the overall supervision of the Ministry of Finance.
 It is typically designed to facilitate Stand Up India Loan to the eligible entrepreneurs who qualify for assistance from the banks and NBFCs.
-A detailed study to learn the Stand Up India scheme details and the features of the loan shall be able to draw a clear picture of the scheme in general and also its relation with Startup India Scheme launched a few months earlier with more generalised goals to help grow entrepreneurship and greenfield projects in India.
+A detailed study to learn the Stand Up India scheme details and the features of the loan shall be able to draw a clear picture of the scheme in general and also its relation with the Startup India Scheme launched a few months earlier with more generalized goals to help grow entrepreneurship and greenfield projects in India.

 Features of Stand Up India:

 It is interesting to note that both Stand-Up India and Startup India are similar to the extent of being enablers and beneficiaries of the other landmark schemes of the Government of India like Make in India, Bharatmala and Sagarmala to name a few.
 However, Stand Up India is dedicated to the uplift of the Scheduled Caste and Tribe (SC/ST) community as well as Women entrepreneurs who have faced bias and challenges in their business ventures.
 To remove this deficiency in the ecosystem within the country, the scheme was launched with a very broad spectrum.
 The salient features of the Stand Up India Scheme are:

 - Objective: It is aimed to remove and acknowledge the challenges faced by members of the SC / ST community and women entrepreneurs by providing loans to build greenfield projects comprising of services, manufacturing or trade.